wanda0929/Rydberg_pulse_design/measurement-free error corretion/Slides/slides.typ

 // Extract methods
 #show strong: alert
 == Motivation
-- Developing a one-step parity check process with global pulse sequence in Rydberg atom system without multi-step movements of atoms.
+- Developing a #red-text[one-step parity check] process with #red-text[global pulse sequence] in #red-text[Rydberg atom system] without multi-step movements of atoms.

-- The errored qubit can be corrected by the ancilla qubits without measurement (Ancilla qubits acts as control qubits and errored data qubit as target qubit.)@Heu_en_2024
+- The errored qubit can be corrected by the ancilla qubits #red-text[without measurement] (Ancilla qubits acts as control qubits and errored data qubit as target qubit.@Heu_en_2024)

 == Model
 - Three different species.(Blue$->$data qubits; red/green$->$ancilla qubit A2/A1)